ABOUT

 My name is Zachary J. Willis, and I am an AEA actor, singer, and performer from Fort Worth, TX currently living in Dallas, TX.

-My aspiration is to be the most fearless storyteller that I can be.
+I aspire to be the most fearless storyteller that I can be.
 All my life, I've been so fortunate to have the arts and a family who let me dive right in.

 When I’m not performing, I enjoy painting, reading a book, or listening to a good podcast.
-Peanut butter is my weakness and I’m a full fledged member of the Beyhive.
+Peanut butter is my weakness and I’m a full-fledged member of the Beyhive.

 I'm so proud of where this craft has taken me and I look forward to whatever is up next.